eagleeye/eagleeye.github.io/_posts/2021-06-05-13-ways-to-eun-app-on-the-Internet.markdown

 ---
 layout: post
-title: No excuses for not writing tests - JS Fwdays online 2020
+title: 13 ways to run web applications on the Internet - JS Fwdays 2021
 categories: talks
 ---